-Mythology in Paintings & Pictures: Classical, Greek, Roman, Norse, Celtic, & Asian Myths & Legends.
-Mythic Art by Contemporary American Illustrator Howard David Johnson
+Mythology in Paintings & Pictures: Classical, Greek and Roman, Myths & Legends.
+An exhibition of Mythic Art by Contemporary American Illustrator Howard David Johnson, whose illustrations of Mythology have been published all over the world by distinguished learning institutions and publishers including the Universities of Oxford and Cambridge.

 The Mythology of the Ancient Greeks and Romans